top of page

 FAQs - Frequently Asked Questions

+WHAT WAS I TRYING TO ACHIEVE WITH THIS PROTEST?
 Freedom begins with self expression, plain and simple.
 Trump is attacking our first amendment rights and therefore our freedom.
 Violence against marginalized communities has increased as a direct result of this administration's policies and rhetoric.
 Trump's attacks on drag performers and trans people are attacks on people I love and therefore me too.
 I am unapologetic in defending my family and protecting freedom for all.
 With this protest, I was trying to preserve first amendment rights and shine a light on the cruelty that this administration inflicts upon immigrants, queer people, indigenous people, and other ethnic groups.

-AM I OVER-REACTING?
+WAS I OVER-REACTING?
 No. If a nationally funded theatre banned the observance of religious holidays, that would be unjust.
 If a nationally funded theatre instituted "whites only" water fountains, that would be unjust.
 It is equally unjust to illegalize DEI, ban drag performers, and eliminate so-called "woke" programming that gives voice to marginalized communities, regardless of race, class, gender, age or ability.

 "Injustice anywhere is a threat to justice everywhere." - Martin Luther King, Jr.